Seacats compete at state swim

-Unfortunately, the swimmers did not make Saturday’s finals, but head coach Will Morgan said it was a learning experience and one that will help them in the future.
+Unfortunately, the swimmers did not make the finals Saturday, Feb.
+26. Head coach Will Morgan said it was a learning experience and one that will help them in the future.

 “They did well for coming all the way across the state and competing against the best kids their age,” he said.
 “We are really proud of them as a coaching staff.”